Proserpine

 Proserpine faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

-The rate of private health cover is approximately 52% of the total population (~5,017 people), leading that of the average SA2 area.
-The most common medical conditions are arthritis and mental health issues, impacting 8.6 and 7.5% of residents respectively.
-67.9% of residents declare themselves completely clear of medical ailments compared to 73.3% across Rest of Qld.
-The area has 21.7% of residents aged 65 and over (2,075 people), which is higher than the 15.4% in Rest of Qld.
-Health outcomes among seniors are above average, performing better than the general population in health metrics.
+The rate of private health cover in Proserpine is approximately 52%, leading that of the average SA2 area.
+This translates to around 5,023 people.
+The most common medical conditions are arthritis and mental health issues, impacting 8.6% and 7.5% of residents respectively.
+Conversely, 67.9% of residents declare themselves completely clear of medical ailments compared to 73.3% across the Rest of Qld.
+Proserpine has a higher proportion of residents aged 65 and over at 21.7%, with around 2,077 people falling into this category, compared to 15.4% in the Rest of Qld.
+Health outcomes among seniors in Proserpine are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health